bforbesc/the-data-scientist-compendium/README.md

 ### General guides/ resources
-- [W3 school](https://www.w3schools.com/python/default.asp): excellent source for simple, editable examples of code with great explanations, in an array of languages, ranging from Pyhton, R or SQL, to JavaScript, HTML/ CSS or even C.
+- [W3 school](https://www.w3schools.com/python/default.asp): excellent source for simple, editable examples of code with great explanations, in an array of languages, ranging from Pyhton, R or SQL, to JavaScript, HTML/ CSS or even C
-- [Awesome list](https://github.com/sindresorhus/awesome/blob/main/readme.md): a comprehensive list of everything computer science.
+- [Awesome list](https://github.com/sindresorhus/awesome/blob/main/readme.md): a comprehensive list of everything computer science